PLL synthesizer design

 Phase noise

-Phase noise is again simulated using Microwave Office™.
+Phase noise is simulated using Microwave Office™.
 This enables optimization and

 Lock time